Sitamarhi: Geography

+The region is part of the fertile alluvial plains of the Indo-Gangetic basin and is connected through road networks linking Bihar and southern Nepal.

 Culture

 Sitamarhi dates back to the time of the Ramayana epic, which describes it as the place where King Janaka found the goddess Sita.

 A temple dedicated to Sita is located at Punaura Dham Sitamarhi.
 A rock-cut sanctuary from the Mauryan period is also found near Sitamarhi.

 Several cultural events occur annually in Sitamarhi: Dumra hosts festivities for Rama Navami each spring; a ceremony commemorating the marriage of Ram and Sita happens every year in Janaki Sthan; and the winter festival of Sama Chakeva celebrates brother-sister relationships.
 On the occasion of Janaki Navami, a spiritual internal circumambulation known as Antar Griha Parikrama of the city is organised by the religious trust of the Janaki Sthan.
 The Antar Griha Parikrama is a part of the larger Sitamarhi Dham Parikrama.

 Demographics

 As of the 2011 Census, Sitamarhi District has a total population of around 106,093.
 There are around 56,693 males and 49,400 females.
 69,507 people are literate, including 39,537 males and 29,070 females.
 The average literacy rate is 52.04% in total, 60.64% for males, and 42.41% for females.
 The sex ratio is 899, and the child sex ratio is 872.